Menu

 How to create conditions, validators, and post functions that check for the project

 • Jira projects are static and don’t change over time.
-What changes is the work that they contain.
-Whoever maintains the workflows would have to check regularly with project leads and stakeholders, or rely on sources other than Jira, to be on the watch for changes in the project status.
+What changes is the work that they contain?
+Whoever maintains the workflows would have to check regularly with project leads and stakeholders or rely on sources other than Jira to be on the watch for changes in the project status.
 Making such a sensitive administrative issue reliant on communication between parts of the organization that are often not in the same team seems over the top.

 Leveraging Projectrak for workflows that are project-sensitive

-Projectrak (formerly Profields) solve both problems:
+Projectrak (formerly Profields) solves both problems:

 1. Thanks to its project custom fields, Jira projects can store data that change over time –either by manual input, with Bulk Operations, or synchronizing to any third-party tool through the REST and JAVA APIs.